Excursions to UNSW Physics

 Can we do more than one experiment?

 Absolutely.
-You could do 2 in a big day, or have two groups of students (eg, Y11 and Y12) doing a different experiment, each in their own lab.
+You could do 2 in a big day, or have two groups of students (for example, Year 11 and Year 12) each doing different experiments in separate labs.
 Keep in mind that most experiments take approximately 2 hours (some can be made to be shorter).

 Can't I just do these experiments myself in my own lab?